 Mr. Kevin Baxter

 Kevin Baxter joined the Honors College in January 2010 following his decade of service to the College Park Scholars program at the University of Maryland.
-As the Associate Dean in the Honors College, Kevin provided leadership during the exciting transition period from an Honors Program to a College.
+As Associate Dean in the Honors College, Kevin provided leadership during the exciting transition period from an Honors Program to a College.
 Kevin is primarily responsible for the administrative operations of the College and directs the admissions process for each new incoming class of Honors College students.
 Kevin has also delivered multiple colloquia courses for the Honors College during the curriculum development process.
-In September 2011, Kevin was named the President-elect of the North Carolina Honors Association and is coordinating the annual NCHA meeting at East Carolina University in September 2012.
+Kevin served as the 2012-2013 President of the North Carolina Honors Association (NCHA) and coordinated the annual NCHA meeting at East Carolina University in September 2012.

 Kevin earned his Bachelor of Arts in history from the University of Maryland and subsequently earned a Master of Business Administration degree from the University of Maryland, University College.
 During his career at the University of Maryland, Kevin served as the Assistant Director for External Relations and Development and served as an instructor for a number of courses within the Scholars program.
 Kevin also served as the President of the College Park Scholars Alumni Association in 2008-2009 and supported many campus task forces and committees.

 When Kevin is beyond the walls of the Mamie Jenkins Building, he enjoys spending time with family and friends, traveling the world with his wife Erica (with frequent trips being to Walt Disney World), chasing his beagle - Parker - around his home, and golfing whenever he can find the time.

 Dr. Katherine (Katie) O'Connor

 Associate Dean & Director of the EC Scholars Program